 Fit the reference electrode into the side compartment via the screw cap and insert the Luggin probe into the cell.
 Tighten the caps.
 Support the cell in a retort stand and fit the counter electrode.
-Fill the cell (two thirds say) with test solution - loosen the screw cap on the side arm to allow air to escape and the side compartment to fill with solution.
+Fill the cell (~ half-way so it covers the auxillary electrode) with test solution - loosen the screw cap on the side arm to allow air to escape and the side compartment to fill with solution.
 Bubbles in the capillary will break the electrical circuit and prevent correct operation of the potentiostat.
 The cap can now be fitted over the counter electrode lead.
-Clean the sample before insertion; simple degreasing with methanol should suffice here.
-Now check that the sample sits centrally surrounded by the counter electrode with the tip of the Luggin probe 1-2 mm away.
+Clean the sample and use SiC paper to remove the surface oxide layer, taking care not to pull the wire out of the glued end.
+Before insertion, use the calipers to measure the dimensions of the exposed sample, and calculate the surface area.
+Insert the sample such that it sits centrally surrounded by the counter electrode with the tip of the Luggin probe 1-2 mm away.
 (Loosen screw caps to adjust, then retighten).

-Determination of the Tafel constants and estimation of the corrosion current.
+Determination of the Tafel constants and estimation of the corrosion current

-- 1. Switch on the PC and potentiostat; assemble and connect the cell, ensuring that the electrodes are connected correctly (as indicated by the labels on the wires). - 2.
-Click "start" button, select "programs", find "Gill AC Serial No.### sequencer" and click to open. - 3.
-Select "Sequencer" by double clicking this gives overall control of experiments and can set up a lengthy sequence of operations, but you will only need to run one at a time. - 4.
-In sequencer, select "cyclic sweep" by clicking, which will then appear in the sequence list on the left hand side.
+- 1) Switch on the PC and potentiostat; assemble and connect the cell, ensuring that the electrodes are connected correctly (as indicated by the labels on the wires). - 2) Click "start" button, select "programs", find "Gill AC Serial No.### sequencer" and click to open. - 3) Select "Sequencer" by double clicking this gives overall control of experiments and can set up a lengthy sequence of operations, but you will only need to run one at a time. - 4) In sequencer, select "cyclic sweep" by clicking once, which will then appear in the sequence list on the left hand side.
 Subsequent operations can all be conducted by clicking on this icon in your list.
+Don't select

-Don't select "cyclic sweep" again or you'll get two in your sequence.
+"cyclic sweep" again or you'll get two in your sequence.

-- 5. Click on "cyclic sweep" in sequence list. - 6.
-Verify that "Offset sweep to rest potential" box has been checked this will ensure that the potential is controlled with respect to the rest potential. - 7.
-Make sure that "Autoranging during test" is checked this will ensure that currents can be measured accurately across a wide range of values and protect the instrument from damage. - 8.
-Set "cycles" to 0.5 initially by clicking the up/down buttons-this gives half a cycle (just upwards; later you may want to set 1 cycle, to see up and then down). - 9.
-It will be useful to check and set a "cell settle time" (a short pause at the start potential, say 20s) to give the electrode a moment to adjust to the initial polarisation. - 10.
-To set up the polarisation curve select the following sweep parameters:
+5) Click on "cyclic sweep" in sequence list.

+6) Verify that "Offset sweep to rest potential" box has been checked - this will ensure that the potential is controlled with respect to the rest potential.

+7) Make sure that "Autoranging during test" is checked - this will ensure that currents can be measured accurately across a wide range of values and protect the instrument from damage.

+8) Set "cycles" to 0.5 initially by clicking the up/down buttons-this gives half a cycle (just upwards; later you may want to set 1 cycle, to see up and then down).

+9) It will be useful to check and set a "cell settle time" (a short pause at the start potential, say 20s) to give the electrode a moment to adjust to the initial polarisation.

+10) To set up the polarisation curve select the following sweep parameters: